prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 | `--min-sync-peers` | The required number of valid peers to connect with before syncing."
 | `--contract-deployment-block` | Define the ETH1 block in which the deposit contract was deployed.
 Default: 1960177
 | `--p2p-max-peers` | The max number of p2p peers to maintain.
 Default: 30
+| `--no-discovery` | Enable only local network P2P and do not connect to cloud bootstrap nodes.
+| `--peer` | Connect with a specified peer.
+This flag may be used multiple times.
+| `--bootstrap-node` | The address of bootstrap node.
+Beacon node will connect for peer discovery via DHT.
+Multiple nodes can be separated with a comma.
+Default:
+| `--relay-node ` | The address of relay node.
+The beacon node will connect to the relay node and advertise their address via the relay node to other peers.
+| `--p2p-udp-port ` | The port used by discv5.
+Default: 12000
+| `--p2p-tcp-port` | The port used by libP2P.
+Default: 13000
+| `--p2p-local-ip` | The local ip address to listen for incoming data.
+| `--p2p-host-ip` |  The IP address advertised by libp2p.
+This may be used to advertise a public IP.
+| `--p2p-host-dns` | The DNS address advertised by libp2p.
+This may be used to advertise an external DNS.
+| `--p2p-whitelist` | The CIDR subnet for whitelisting peer connections.
+Example: 192.168.0.0/16 would whitelist connections to peers on your local network only.
+The default is to accept all connections.
+| `--p2p-encoding` | The encoding format of messages sent over the wire.
+The default is 0, which represents ssz.
 | `--slasher-tls-cert` | Certificate for secure slasher gRPC connection.
 Pass this in order to use slasher gRPC securely.
 | `--slasher-provider` | Define a slasher provider string endpoint.
 Can either be an gRPC server endpoint.
 Default: 127.0.0.1:5000
 ### Interop flags